-RECOMMENDATIONS FOR ENTRY
+REQUIREMENTS FOR ENTRY

 In selecting IB subjects, pupils are encouraged to consider their interests, future university and career choices, and their strongest IGCSE (or equivalent) results.
-Each pupil will have guidance from the Sixth Form team and subject specialists to discuss option choices and recommendations for subject selection prior to joining Year 12.
-The below table contains recommendations for entry based upon prior performance at IGCSE.
+Each pupil will be guided by the Sixth Form Team and option choices and recommendations will be discussed with pupils prior to joining Year 12.
+The table below contains requirements for entry based upon prior performance at IGCSE.
 In circumstances where an IGCSE has not been obtained, St George's will review subject choices in light of equivalent qualifications from international institutions during the Sixth Form interview.

-Subject Recommended minimum IGCSE Grade for Higher Level Entry Recommended minimum IGCSE Grade for Standard Level Entry English A Language and Literature 6 in English Language and English Literature 4 in English Language and English Literature English A Literature 6 in English Language and English Literature 4 in English Language and English Literature French A Literature French A pre-Ib course or confident bilingual/native speaker French A pre-Ib course or confident bilingual/native speaker talian A Language and Literature Italian A pre-IB course or confident bilingual/native speaker Italian A pre-IB course or confident bilingual/native speaker talian A Literature Italian A pre-IB course or confident bilingual/native speaker Italian A pre-IB course or confident bilingual/native speaker Mandarin A Language and Literature Mandarin A pre-IB course or confident bilingual/native speaker Mandarin A pre-IB course or confid bilingual/native speaker Classical Languages (Latin), French, German, Italian, Mandarin or Spanish B 8 in relevant language or high level of proficiency in speaking and writing 6 in relevant language or at least to years of exposure with the languag English B 6 in English as a Second Language 4 in English as a Second Language talian or Spanish Ab Initio N/A N/A Art History N/A 4 in English and Maths Business Management 6 in English and Maths 4 in English and Maths Economics 6 in English and Maths 4 in English and Maths Geography 6 in a humanities subject 4 in a humanities subject History 6 in a humanities subject 4 in a humanities subject Psychology 6 in English and Biology 4 in English and Biology Biology 8 in Biology/Double Award 6 in Biology/Double Award Chemistry 8 in Chemistry/Double Award 6 in Chemistry/Double Award Computer Science 6 in Computer Science 4 in Computer Science Environmental Systems and Societies N/A 4 in Science and Maths Physics 8 in Physics/Double Award 6 in Physics/Double Award Sports, Exercise and Health Science 6 in Biology or PE 4 in Biology or PE Mathematics - Analysis and Approaches 9 in Maths 7 in Maths Mathematics - Applications and Interpretation N/A 5 in Maths Music 6 in Music or instrumental grade 4 in Music or instrumental grade Theatre 6 in Drama or performance piece 4 in Drama or performance piece Visual Arts 6 in Art or a portfolio 4 in Art or a portfolio
+Subject Recommended minimum IGCSE Grade for Higher Level Entry Recommended minimum IGCSE Grade for Standard Level Entry English A Language and Literature 6 in English Language and English Literature 4 in English Language and English Literature English A Literature 6 in English Language and English Literature 4 in English Language and English Literature French A Literature French A pre-IB course or confident bilingual/native speaker French A pre-IB course or confident bilingual/native speaker Italian A Language and Literature Italian A pre-IB course or confident bilingual/native speaker Italian A pre-IB course or confident bilingual/native speaker Italian A Literature Italian A pre-IB course or confident bilingual/native speaker Italian A pre-IB course or confident bilingual/native speaker Mandarin A Language and Literature Mandarin A pre-IB course or confident bilingual/native speaker Mandarin A pre-IB course or confident bilingual/native speaker Classical Languages (Latin), French, German, Italian, Mandarin or Spanish B 8 in relevant language or high level of proficiency in speaking and writing 6 in relevant language or at least two years of exposure with the language English B 6 in English as a Second Language 4 in English as a Second Language Italian or Spanish Ab Initio N/A N/A Art History N/A 4 in English and Maths Business Management 6 in English and Maths 4 in English and Maths Economics 6 in English and 7 in Maths 4 in English and Maths Geography 6 in a humanities subject 4 in a humanities subject History 6 in a humanities subject 4 in a humanities subject Psychology 6 in English and Biology 4 in English and Biology Biology 7 in Biology/Double Award 5 in Biology/Double Award Chemistry 7 in Chemistry/Double Award 5 in Chemistry/Double Award Computer Science 7 in Computer Science 5 in Computer Science Environmental Systems and Societies N/A 4 in Science and Maths Physics 7 in Physics/Double Award 5 in Physics/Double Award Sports, Exercise and Health Science 7 in Biology or PE 5 in Biology or PE Mathematics - Analysis and Approaches 9 in Maths 7 in Maths Mathematics - Applications and Interpretation N/A 4 in Maths Music 6 in Music or instrumental grade 4 in Music or instrumental grade Theatre 6 in Drama or performance piece 4 in Drama or performance piece Visual Arts 6 in Art or a portfolio 4 in Art or a portfolio